Welcome!

 This article places Charmian Clift’s newly-published autobiographical fiction in its biographical context.

-JOURNAL PUBLICATIONS 2023
+JOURNAL PUBLICATIONS 2023 and 2022

 ‘Charmian Clift: Living the rich full life’, Antipodes (Melbourne), October 2023